maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

 the option to use the standard Moodle tex filter, or a custom filter like the OU's is feasible.

-We probably need a function like
+We probably need a function for use by CAS text, like
     stack_maths(ex,format = INLINE/DISPLAY)
 which takes the castring $ex, and surrounds it by strings depending on whether we want an inline or displayed equation.
 However, there is also the issue that